-The City reports three proprietary funds as major enterprise funds.
-Funds are used to account for operations that are financed and operated in a manner similar to private business enterprises.
-The intent of the governing body is that the costs of providing the services to the general public on a continuing basis will be financed primarily through user charges.
+The City reports each of its three proprietary funds as major funds.
+These funds are used to account for operations that are financed and operated in a manner similar to private business enterprises.
+The intent of the governing body is that the costs of providing the services to the general public on a continuing basis be financed primarily through user charges.
 These funds represent three segments of operations - Water, Wastewater, and Stormwater.
 The City reports the following proprietary funds: